 The NYS electric system is part of a continental power system.
-NYISO is a member of the North American Electric Reliability Corporation (NERC), an organization whose mission is to improve the reliability and security of the bulk power system in North America.
-NYISO is also a member of the Northeast Power Coordinating Council (NPCC), which is one of eight regional reliability councils of the NERC covering the region comprised of New York, New England, Ontario, Quebec, and the Maritimes (New Brunswick, Nova Scotia, and Prince Edward Island).
-Together, NERC and the regional councils establish reliability standards for the interconnected electric systems, and monitor the compliance of the industry participants, and organizations such as the NYISO, to those standards.
+NYISO is a registered entity of the North American Electric Reliability Corporation (NERC), an organization whose mission is to ensure the reliability of the North American bulk power system.
+NYISO is also a member of the Northeast Power Coordinating Council (NPCC), which is one of eight regional entities of the NERC covering the region comprised of New York, New England, Ontario, Quebec, and the Maritimes (New Brunswick, Nova Scotia, and Prince Edward Island).
+Together, NERC and the regional entities establish reliability standards for the interconnected electric systems, and monitor the compliance of the industry participants, and organizations such as the NYISO, to those standards.
 In addition, NYISO is also subject to the reliability rules of the New York State Reliability Council (NYSRC), an organization established to address the special reliability needs of NYS.